Modulus of continuity for spectral measures of suspension flows over Salem type substitutions

-The rest of the document is organized as follows.
+The rest of the paper is organized as follows.
 In Section 2 we provide a background material around substitutions, spectral theory of dynamical systems, algebraic number theory and harmonic analysis.
 In particular, we recall the definition of special trigonometric polynomials used in the proof of Theorems \ref{theorem1} and \ref{theorem2}.
-Section 3 is devoted to the proof of Theorems \ref{theorem1}, \ref{theorem2} and Proposition \ref{lattice}.
-Finally, in Section 4 we study the nature of $r_0$ appearing in both main results ending with the proof of Proposition \ref{propr_0}.
+In Section 3 we sketch the proof of the two main theorems since it is rather technical in full generality.
+Section 4 is devoted to the proof of Theorems \ref{theorem1} and \ref{theorem2}.
+Section 5 is devoted to prove Proposition \ref{lattice}.
+Finally, in Section 6 we study the nature of $r_0$ appearing in both main results, ending with the proof of Proposition \ref{propr_0}.